solid/process/README.md

 ### Becoming an Editor

-Editors appointments and their respective assignments are made by the Solid Director.
+Editor appointments and their respective assignments are made by the Solid Director.
 The Editorial Team is comprised of all the Editors appointed by the Solid Director, who are listed at [editors.md](editors.md), along with their assignments, contact details, and affiliations.
 Anyone may submit a request to be an Editor.
 These requests are not reviewed by other Editors.
-They are reviewed directly by the Solid Director.
+They are reviewed only by the Solid Director.
 These requests expire after two months.

 The Solid Manager, who is also an editor, is appointed by the Solid Director.
 The Solid Manager is responsible for formalizing the outcome of any votes.

 Editors belong to the [Editorial Team](https://github.com/orgs/solid/teams/editors) in the [Solid GitHub Organization](https://github.com/solid).
-Individual Editors have [_Maintain Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the repositories that they are specifically assigned to.
-All members of the Editorial Team have [_Write_Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories listed in [editors.md](editors.md).
+Individual Editors have [_Maintain Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the repositories they are assigned to.
+All members of the Editorial Team have [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories listed in [editors.md](editors.md).

 ## Administration